The Complete Guide to Owner-Controlled Insurance Programs (OCIP & CCIP)

 While many contractors are averse to projects that use OCIPs (for reasons we’ll cover below), they can actually offer advantages:

-- Subrogation, which is when insurance companies seek to recoup losses from damages by taking legal action on behalf of the insured, and disputes regarding fault are not an issue for OCIP covered projects because all parties are covered under the same program and only one party (the project sponsor) paid for insurance on the project.
-Claims made on an owner controlled insurance plan will not be counted against the contractor.
-If the contractor experiences a covered loss on the OCIP-covered project, it will not affect their own insurance policies.
+• Subrogation, which is when insurance companies seek to recoup losses from damages by taking legal action on behalf of the insured, and disputes regarding fault are not an issue for OCIP covered projects because all parties are covered under the same program and only one party (the project sponsor) paid for insurance on the project.
+Claims made on an owner controlled insurance plan often do not affect a contractor’s private general liability loss history.
+However, for programs that include workers’ compensation, claims are typically still reported to rating bureaus and will impact the contractor’s Experience Modification Rate (EMR), which can lead to higher premiums on their independent insurance policies in the future.

 Disadvantages of Owner Controlled Insurance Programs